animatlabs/animatlabs.github.io/_posts/2022-10-30-function-app-dependency-injection-auto-scaling.md

 }
 ```

 As we can observe in the base service, we provide a unique `Identifier` on object creation and log it as is.
-This would help us understand how the comes into the picture at the time of execution of the function app.
-Now, we can set up the rest of the scoped lifetime services pretty straightforwardly.
+This would help us understand how DI comes into the picture at the time of execution of the function app.
+Now, we can set up the rest of the scoped lifetime services directly.

 ```c#
 internal class SingletonService : BaseService, ISingletonService